There is a lot of documentation available for the

 Despite all these resources and places where documentation could go, I often come across bits of Gremlin,

-“snippets” perhaps, that are interesting or noteworthy, but fail to be classified well into a category or place.
+patterns, and technical observations about graph systems that are interesting or noteworthy, but fail to be

-These snippets are interesting in the sense that they teach a way of thinking in the language rather than specific
+classified well into a category or place.
+These posts are interesting in the sense that they teach a way of thinking

-patterns themselves and in that way it would be nice to see them documented and explained.
+about graphs and their implementation rather than specific patterns themselves, and in that way it would be nice to

 Recent Posts